ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

   ```
   pip install --user opencv-python matplotlib pillow tqdm
   ```
-  Note that these may aleady be installed (e.g. on Cori).
+  Note that some or all of these may aleady be installed.

 See below for instructions for running on specific machines (e.g. Cori, Theta)